Vraier/planDD/README.md

 # Dependencies

-I use the CUDD library (https://github.com/ivmai/cudd) and the SDD library (http://reasoning.cs.ucla.edu/sdd/) the build the BDDs and SDDs.
+I use the CUDD library (https://github.com/ivmai/cudd) and the SDD library (http://reasoning.cs.ucla.edu/sdd/) to build the BDDs and SDDs.
 Their license files can be found in the corresponding folder in planDD/contrib